Jill Biden Draws 'Small but Energized Crowd' in Twin Cities

 She did not take questions from guests, nor did she entertain questions from the media during her public appearance, which began about 2 p.m. and ended some three hours later, the StarTribune reports.

-Strict social distancing measures were kept at all times.
+Strict social distancing measures were kept at all times, as was the wearing of masks for personal protection.

 “Joe has spent his entire career listening and bringing people together,” Biden said at the last event at Utepils Brewery.
 “He will be a president for all Americans.”